gbdev/pandocs/content/SGB_Functions.md

 ### SGB Command 17h - MASK\_EN

-Used to mask the gameboy window, among others this can be used to freeze the gameboy screen before transferring data through VRAM (the SNES then keeps displaying the gameboy screen, even though VRAM doesn\'t contain meaningful display information during the transfer).
+Used to mask the Game Boy window, among others this can be used to freeze the Game Boy screen before transferring data through VRAM (the SNES then keeps displaying the Game Boy screen, even though VRAM doesn\'t contain meaningful display information during the transfer).

 ` Byte  Content`\